nanocosmos/docs/docs/cloud/analytics.md

 The total playout traffic for each playout method.

 - H5Live: the standard low latency playback method
 - RTMP: less scalable
 - HLS: long latency playback
 - H5Live Token: in case you have your own (RTMP) ingest server, from which the streams are pulled and then distributed in the nanoStream cloud to your viewers

 #### Usage Ingest

 The total ingest traffic for each ingest method.

 - RTMP: generic ingest method
 - Webcaster: plugin-free stream ingest via Browser

+### Breakdown

 #### GBytes per Streamname